codefellows-seattle-javascript-401d14/lab-16-19-cf-gram/lab-jaren/README.md

-Lab-16 API Authorization // Signup
+Lab-16 & 17 API Basic and Bearer Authorization
 ===
-Implement API with basic auth using hashing algorithms
+Implement API with basic auth using hashing algorithms and bearer auth using ciphers.

 ## Description
 A REST API for users on an HTTP server that users can make a POST request to with appropriate routes and responses.
 #### Modules
 - **server.js** -- starts the server and creates an instance of a router for the users API
 - **user.js** -- item constructor that takes the password field of the request and uses a hashing algorithm to encrypt the password for storage in the database.
-Also generates a token for the user to make requests to the server.
+Also generates a token using a cipher algorithm and an APP_SECRET environment variable for the user to make CRUD requests to the server.
 POST requests take input data for:
   - username
   - email
   - password
+- **gallery.js** -- constructor for a model that associates with one unique user and will eventually hold many photos.
+POST requests require input for:
+  - title
+- **auth-router.js** -- creates routes for letting users signup by filling in user data, logging in if they already exist as a user
-- **auth-router.js** -- creates routes for doing CRUD operation on users
+- **gallery-router.js** -- creates routes for doing CRUD operations on galleries, for which users only have authorization with the token they get by succesfully logging in
+- **basic-auth-middleware.js** -- implements the user login feature
+- **bearer-auth-middleware.js** -- implements the token authentication for POST, GET, and DELETE routes

 ## Usage
 Before adding user information, you will need three separate terminal windows for this simulation.